August Color: Why Slice of Watermelon is August’s Color of the Month

-Throughout this summer, we’ve covered a selection of colors including vibrant yellows and cooling blues, and now it’s time to round out the season inspired by a magenta, playfully named Slice of Watermelon (DE5068).
+Throughout this summer, we’ve covered a selection of colors including vibrant yellows and cooling blues, and now it’s time to round out the season inspired by a magenta, playfully named Slice of Watermelon (DE5068), an excellent august color.
 This hue not only reminds us of days spent at the barbecues, eating the juicy fruit from the rind — it also glows with an internal heat which is apt for the hot month of August.

 Magenta is the Color of Now